 - Sign-up for a meeting time with your advisor during the advising period prior to the start of registration.
 Not sure who your advisor is?
 Go to WebAdvisor - Academic Profile - My Profile. - Preview your Program Evaluation in WebAdvisor. - Search the course schedule, creating a list of courses with plenty of alternates, BEFORE your meeting.
-Bring this list to your appointment. - Be prepared to discuss course options, address academic problems or concerns, make decisions about the upcoming semester, and explore program options. - Make sure you arrive for your appointment on time.

-• Your advisor will discuss your goals and plans for the next semester.
+Bring this list to your appointment. - Be prepared to discuss course options, address academic problems or concerns, make decisions about the upcoming semester, and explore program options. - Make sure you arrive for your appointment on time - Your advisor will discuss your goals and plans for the next semester.
 Then, you can register using WebAdvisor once registration is opened.

-College Student Success Course Requirement (ACA 111, ACA 118 or ACA 122)
+College Student Success Course Requirement (ACA 111 or ACA 122)

-All new full time students working towards their diploma or associate's degree must enroll in ACA 111 (College Student Success), ACA 118 (College Study Skills) or ACA 122 (College Transfer Success) within their first 12 credit hours.
+All new full time students working towards their diploma or associate's degree must enroll in ACA 111 (College Student Success) or ACA 122 (College Transfer Success) within their first 12 credit hours.
 Students who do not take the appropriate ACA class during their first semester must complete it by the time they have earned/attempted 12 credit hours or met the qualifications for exemption.

-Students are required to successfully complete ACA 111, ACA 118 or ACA 122 unless they have:
+Students are required to successfully complete ACA 111 or ACA 122 unless they have:

-- Successfully completed a course equivalent to ACA 111, ACA 118 or ACA 122 at another regionally-accredited college or university.
-Course must be documented on a transcript. - Previously earned an associate's degree or bachelor's degree from an accredited college or university.
+- Successfully completed a course equivalent to ACA 111 or ACA 122 at another regionallyaccredited college or university.
+Course must be documented on a transcript. - Previously earned an associate degree or bachelor's degree from an accredited college or university.
 ACA course credit will automatically be posted on the student's transcript.

 NOTE: ACA 122 is required for students who plan to transfer to a four-year institution.
-Students pursuing an Associate in Arts, Associate in Fine Arts, or Associate in Science Degree should take ACA 122, not ACA 111 or 118.
+Students pursuing an Associate in Arts, Associate in Fine Arts, or Associate in Science degree should take ACA 122, not ACA 111.